 - Sony a7 Portrait Gallery Samples

-- Conclusion on Sony a7
+- Conclusion and final thoughts on the Sony a7

-Why Choose The Sony a7 Mirrorless Camera
+Why Choose Sony a7 for portrait photography

 After doing tons of research on cameras, I knew I wanted to try a mirrorless camera and Sony was quickly becoming a leader in that space at the time.
 The price was semi-budget friendly but also the camera was small and inconspicuous.

 I didn’t know much about photography, but I knew I wanted a full frame camera so I searched for the best deals possible.